By Serge Kreutz

 Opiates make happy through sedation, but their effects wear off, and inactivity and dullness accompany the happiness they induce.

 Ecstasy surely creates a beautiful sense of harmony, but here, too, the effects wear off, and a desired state of happiness becomes harder to achieve when sober after having relied on ecstasy.

 Humans are inadequately predisposed to be happy, simply because a good dose of unhappiness is superior in the Darwinian fight for survival.
 Natural selection of the fittest sides with those who try harder, and in order to be highly success-oriented, one has to be discontent with one’s status quo.

 Until genetic engineering will take care of the current shortcomings of humans in their quest to be universally happy, pharmacological intervention is the only realistic alternative.
 But, to emphasize it again, the pharmacology of cocaine, opiates, ecstasy, amphetamines and the like is too crude to be a sensible solution.

 All humans are equipped by nature with a delicate system to experience happiness: sexuality.
 Pharmacological mediators of happiness should act to enhance sexual experience.
 This is the great potential of tongkat ali.
 By tilting the hormonal balance towards testosterone, tongkat ali creates windows for the best sex ever, regardless of age.
-Due to the workings of the hormonal system, the effect of tongkat ali may not be as predictable as that of Viagra.
+Due to the workings of the hormonal system, the effect of tongkat ali may not be as predictable as that of sildenafil citrate.
 But tongkat ali can account for the most memorable sexual episodes in a lifetime.

 Desexualizing pharmacological agents, such as some antidepressants, do not point into the right direction.